Study in New Zealand

 The ‘feel’ of living New Zealand is a wonderful blend of modern, local and international.
 Students have plenty of options for leisure, sports and extra-curricular activities.
 Needless to say, there are more than plenty of places to explore, enjoy and be amazed of.

-Students must fulfil criteria mentioned below to be eligible for applying for admission in an Australian university:
+Students must fulfil criteria mentioned below to be eligible for applying for admission in an New Zealand university:

 - Must be an Undergraduate: 10+2.